MaxWaterhout/TCN_self_supervised_learning/README.md

 ## 4. Discussion and Limitations

 ### 4.1 Discussion

 ### 4.2 Limitations
+In our implementation the main limitation is computing power, the authors of this paper performed in the region of 200k-300k iterations, whereas for this reproducibility project we were only capable of 13K iterations.
+In addition this was performe on the Google Cloud Platform, but running the identical number of iterations was infeasible.
+The exact preprocessing steps performed by the authors were not specified in the paper.
+We assumed the same preprocessing steps from the Inceptionnet (i.e: Normalization).
+The input dimensions were acquired from the README in the repository provided by the authors repository, this causes a wild goose chase and many errors in implementation.

 ## References
 <a id="1">[1]</a> Sermanet, P., Corey, L., Chebotar Y., Hsu J., Jang E., Schaal S., Levine S., Google Brain (2018).
 Time-Contrastive Networks: Self-Supervised Learning from Video. <i>University of South California</i>. [https://arxiv.org/abs/1704.06888]() \